owncloud/cdperf/docs/considerations.md

 ### Concurrent Access

 To model a real life scenario of EFSS it is important to mimic parallel access to the system.
-That means that different users access the cloud independently at the same time.
+That means that many virtual users access the cloud independently at the same time.

 In addition to that it happens that for example the desktop client runs parallel requests to the server to achieve one job, ie. a file upload.
 That triggers PUT requests that run in parallel.